-- 1. Applications for the Board of Governors elected from Congressional Districts must be filed in the office of the Bar not later than 5:00 p.m., on the 15th day of February of the year in which the election is to be held.
-If this deadline falls on a day in which the office of the Bar is closed, the deadline will be 5:00 p.m. of the following business day. - Applications and nominations for At Large Governor positions must be filed in the office of the Bar not later than 5:00 p.m. on the 15th day of April of the year in which the election or nomination is to be held. - 3.
-Applications for the position of President-elect must be filed by the deadline set forth in the notice published in the Bar's official publication and posted on the Bar's website.
-Notice must be given not less than 30 days before the filing deadline. - 4.
-In the event no application is made for a seat, the position will be treated, advertised, and filled by Board appointment until the next election cycle only, in which the position will be included in the election cycle for the remainder of the term.
+- 1. Applications for Governors elected from Congressional Districts must be filed in the office of the Bar not later than 5:00 p.m., on the 15th day of February of the year in which the election is to be held. - 2.
+Applications and nominations for At Large Governor positions must be filed in the office of the Bar not later than 5:00 p.m. on the 20th day of April of the year in which the election or nomination is to be held. - 3.
+Applications for the position of President-elect must be filed by the deadline set forth in the notice published in the Bar's official publication and posted on the Bar's website; notice must be given not less than 30 days before the filing deadline. - 4.
+In the event no application is made for a Congressional District seat, the position will be treated, advertised, and filled as an at-large position for that election cycle only.